BrigJS/brig/README.md

 Ensure Qt 5+ tookits and Node.js 0.10+ are ready to go on your system.

+For MacOSX user, no need to install Qt development environment for brig anymore. :-)

 ## Installation

 Install module via NPM